Mikkyadex63/My-CV/README.md

 ###  Technical Recruiter | Remote
 #### July 2023 – Present Cybadot Technologies (Greater London, England, United Kingdom)
-● Sourced, screened, and hired candidates for various technical roles in the IT sector.
+● Sourced, screened, and hired candidates for various technical roles in the IT sector.</br>
 ● Developed and maintained a network of potential candidates through proactive market research and ongoing relationship management.</br>
 ● Conducted thorough interviews to assess candidates' skills, experience, and cultural fit.</br>